SarthakJShetty/Fish/README.md

 The robotic fish developed was used to study the aggregation and swarming characteristics of the Serpae tetra species of fish.

 ### Construction:
 - The body of the Fish is made of extruded polystyrene.
-The [design](https://bitbucket.org/Fish) was made in SolidWorks, and carved using a crafting blade.
+The [design](https://bitbucket.org/SarthakJShetty/fish/src/master/Design%20Files/Mechanical_Design/Fish_Design/) was made in SolidWorks, and carved using a crafting blade.

 - The Fish is maneuvered using a joystick controller through the [pygame](Pygame.org) library for Python.
 A list of supported controllers is given [here](https://www.pygame.org/docs/ref/joystick.html).
+We have tried out a number of joysticks, such as the [Xbox 360 controller](https://www.amazon.com/Xbox-360-Wireless-Controller-Packaging-Black/dp/B073WJCQGT/ref=sr_1_4?ie=UTF8&qid=1530160595&sr=8-4&keywords=xbox+360+controller), and the [Logitech Extreme 3D Pro Gamepad](https://www.amazon.com/Extreme-3D-Pro-Joystick-Windows/dp/B00009OY9U/ref=sr_1_1?s=videogames&ie=UTF8&qid=1530160648&sr=1-1&keywords=logitech+extreme+pro).

 - The Fish is controlled through an Arduino UNO, which communicates with the computer running pygame through a Bluetooth module, mounted on it's head.